MDIMACat/alx-higher_level_programming/0x08-python-more_classes/README.md

         Write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py)
     1. Real definition of a rectangle
         Write a class Rectangle that defines a rectangle by: (based on 0-rectangle.py)
+    4. Eval is magic
+        Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)